benbahrenburg/benCoding.Map/documentation/index.md

 <h3>removeAllPolygons</h3>

 This method removes all Polygons added to the MapView.
-Please note this will only remove Polygons, other overlay or annotations must be handled separately.
+Please note this will only remove Polygons, other overlays or annotations must be handled separately.

 Parameters:
 * None